Robert Petre, 9th Baron Petre

 Robert Edward Petre, 9th Baron Petre (March 1742 – July 1801) was a British peer and prominent member of the English Roman Catholic nobility.
-Born into an exceptional wealthy family, Lord Petre became a philanthropist and was responsible for employing James Paine to design a new Thorndon Hall and a house in Mayfair.
+He hailed from an extraordinarily affluent family and devoted himself to philanthropic endeavors.
+Lord Petre played a crucial role in commissioning James Paine to design a new Thorndon Hall as well as a house in Mayfair.

 Early life

-Lord Petre was born in Ingatestone Hall, just three months prior to the death of his father, at the age of 29, from smallpox.
-He was the son of Robert James Petre, 8th Baron Petre (1713–1742), a renowned horticulturist, and Lady Henrietta Anna Mary Barbara Radclyffe (1714–1760).
+Lord Petre was born in Ingatestone Hall, about five months prior to the death of his father, who succumbed to smallpox at the age of 29.
+He was the son of Robert James Petre, 8th Baron Petre (1713–1742), a renowned horticulturist, and Lady Henrietta Anna Mary Barbara Radclyffe.
+His mother was his guardian until she died in 1760.

-His maternal grandfather was James Radclyffe, 3rd Earl of Derwentwater, who was the grandson of King Charles II by his mistress Moll Davis.
+His maternal grandfather was James Radclyffe, 3rd Earl of Derwentwater, who was the grandson of King Charles II through his mistress Moll Davis.